-Community Group Housing is a Housing New Zealand Corporation service to help community groups find the right house in which to provide their services.
+Community Group Housing is a Housing New Zealand service to help community groups find the right house in which to provide their services.

 Under Community Group Housing, we offer rental housing to government-funded groups or organisations that provide residential community services and who hold a current Government funded service delivery contract, and or have an approved accreditation to deliver a government funded service.